GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 *The simulator interface*

 The simulator constitutes the center piece of the interactive pipeline.
-It serves as en engine coordinating all the components mentioned above.
+It serves as an engine coordinating all the components mentioned above.

 At a high level, it serves as an orchestrator of the overall simulation process.
 Both the microphone agent, also referred as the _agent_, and the various sound sources (speech and non-speech) get managed by the simulator.